-In her home, Akinyi helps by washing clothes and running errands.
-She lives with her father and her mother.
+Akinyi lives with her father and her mother.
+At home, duties include washing clothes and running errands.
 Her father is sometimes employed as a laborer and her mother maintains the home.
 There are 3 children in the family.

 Akinyi is receiving regular medical treatment.
 Please pray for her and be assured that your sponsorship helps her to live a fulfilled life.